dxos/dxos/docs/content/api/@dxos/client/interfaces/ClientServicesProvider.md

 ### [closed]()
 Type: <code>Event&lt;undefined | Error&gt;</code>

-The connection to the services provider was termintaed.
+The connection to the services provider was terminated.
 This should fire if the services disconnect unexpectedly or during a client reset.

 ### [descriptors]()